xtinoco/Code-Quiz/README.md

 # Code-Quiz

-For this weeks homework I have created a code quiz game on JavaScript fudamentals that stores high scores.
+For this weeks homework I have created a code quiz game on JavaScript fudamentals.

 ## Basic Functions